To receive occasional news and updates about this program, please Click Here.

 3) POWERHOUSE SEASON

-Early June-Late July: As part of NYSAF’s Powerhouse Season at Vassar College in Poughkeepsie, NY, each summer, the selected Fellow will be placed as an assistant or associate director on 2-3 musicals undergoing developmental processes.
+As part of NYSAF’s Powerhouse Season in Poughkeepsie, NY, each summer, the selected Fellow will be placed as an assistant or associate director on 2-3 musicals undergoing developmental processes.
 The Fellow will experience a diverse array of artists and methodologies that will prepare them for a future in the creation of new musicals.

-The stipend amount will be determined prior to an offer made to the candidate.
-For the 2019 cycle, the Stipend was $5,000 for the 12 active weeks of the fellowship (between late May and late January), paid in equal installments.
-The amount of the Stipend will be disclosed prior to acceptance.
-Taxes will be deducted from the stipend in accordance with federal, state and local law.
+The scholarship prize amount will be determined prior to an offer made to the candidate.
+For the 2019 cycle, the scholarship prize amount was $5,000 for the 12 active weeks of the fellowship (between late May and late January), paid in equal installments.
+The amount of the scholarship prize will be disclosed prior to acceptance.
+Taxes will be deducted in accordance with federal, state and local law.